centrifugal/rotor/readme.md

-# Start developer backend
+# Tarantool engine for Centrifuge/Centrifugo

 This is a work in progress to integrate Centrifuge/Centrifugo stack with [Tarantool](https://www.tarantool.io/en/) database/platform.
-The integration should provide efficient PUB/SUB, ephemeral streams and channel presence functionality.
+The integration should provide an efficient PUB/SUB, ephemeral streams and channel presence functionality.

 Prerequisites: Go language and Tarantool should be installed.